How to Pay for College Without Federal Loans

 What can I do if my parents won’t pay for college?

-Students can apply for financial aid by filling out the Free Application for Federal Student Aid (FAFSA), can take out federal or private student loans, or can work their way through school.
+Students can apply for financial aid by filling out the Free Application for Federal Student Aid (FAFSA), look for scholarships, take out federal or private student loans, or work their way through school.
 It may be challenging, but students do have options outside of their parents for financing higher education.

 How can I pay for college by myself?

 If someone needs to pay for college on their own, they’ll want to fill out the FAFSA each year to see how much financial aid they qualify for and how much federal student loan coverage they can get.
-If they need more money to pay for school, they may consider applying for private student loans.
+If they need more money to pay for school, they may consider applying for private student loans and/or scholarships, as well as working part-time during college.

 Is Sallie Mae a federal loan?

-Sallie Mae student loans are not federal student loans.
-They offer private student loans.
+Sallie Mae student loans are no longer federal student loans.
+They are a kind of private student loan.

 Photo credit: iStock/AntonioSolano